playframework/playframework/documentation/manual/Highlights.md

 ```

 In the configuration, at runtime a call to the `/my-subproject` URL will eventually invoke the `my.subproject.controllers.Application.index` Action.

+> Note: in order to avoid name collision issues with the main application, always make sure that you define a subpackage within your controller classes that belong to a sub project (i.e. `my.subproject` in this particular example).
+You'll also need to make sure that the subproject's Assets controller is defined in the same name space.

+More information about this feature can be found at [[Working with sub-projects|SBTSubProjects]].

 ## `Http.Context` propagation in the Java API